scottTomaszewski/5e-markdown/README.md

 # 5e Markdown

-This repo helps in producing obsidian (markdown) versions of 5e data.
+This repo helps in producing markdown versions of 5e data.
 You can find markdown for the SRD on the [Releases Page](https://github.com/scottTomaszewski/5e-markdown/releases).

 #### Zips Available